offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     * "Remember that the direction of DNA is 5' to 3'."
    ```

    ... reveals that 4 synteny blocks are shared between the genomes.
-One of the synteny blocks is a normal match (B) while three are matching against their reverse complements (A, C, and D)...
+One of the synteny blocks is a normal match (C) while three are matching against their reverse complements (A, B, and D)...

    ```{svgbob}
    * "Synteny blocks projected on to each axis."